followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxChart/1 Configuration/scrollBar/visible.md

 <!--/shortDescription-->

 <!--fullDescription-->
-[note]Making the scroll bar visible can be useful only if [scrolling is enabled](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/#scrollingMode) in your chart.
+[note]Making the scroll bar visible can be useful only if [panning is enabled](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/zoomAndPan/) in your chart.
 <!--/fullDescription-->